The Night Flier: Connections to other works

+Adaptations

+The story was adapted into the 1997 film of the same name directed by Mark Pavia and starring Miguel Ferrer as Dees.
+The film adaptation follows the original plot fairly closely (and maintains Dees' deeply unsympathetic nature), except for adding a rival in the form of up-and-coming female reporter Katherine Blair, and changing Dees' ultimate fate.

 Reception

 Kevin Thomas of the Los Angeles Times called the story "King's jeremiad against the tabloid press", though he states that there is a degree of hypocrisy to the satire, given that King himself makes a living selling sensationalistic stories.
 George Beahm called it "prime King" that "eschew[s] Anne Rice-type vampires".